aks060/cvr/README.md

 # Steps
         VOLUME FULL
     1. Open Terminal and set it to `Keep above others`
-    2. Assign your dist in main.py `district` and put pincode you want to ok in `pincodes`
+    2. Assign your dist in main.py `district` and put pincode you want to book in `pincodes`
     3. Run `python3 otp.py -m <Your Mobile Number>`  Enter OTP  you will get auth token.
     4. Run `python3 main.py -t <Auth Token you get>
     5. IF VACCINE AVAILABLE in given PINCODES  it will open CAPTCHA in Firefox.
 Enter CAPTCHA.